BRL-BCM/exrna_atlas/README.md

 This is a repository with source code of portal for browsing and managing exRNA samples.
 The official instance can be found at http://exrna-atlas.org/.

 ## Installation
 ExRNA Atlas is an optional addition for Genboree.
 The repository with Genboree can be found at https://github.com/BRL-BCM/genboree.
+An installation package for ExRNA Atlas can be downloaded from ftp://genboree.org/software/exrna_atlas/exrna_atlas-4.00.00.tgz.